klibio/EclipseInstallationManager/README.md

 - Easy quick access to all local installations.
 Simply click on the tray icon and select the installation you want to start, with the assigned workspace.
 - List all installations and workspaces and search for them by opening the Management view.
 - Change how installations are named within the Eclipse Installation Manager and delete them if they are not needed anymore.
 Just click the pencil or trash can icon in the Management view.
-- Double click to open the Eclipse Installer.
+- Quickly launch the Eclipse Installer.
 If it is not set, the Eclipse Installation Manager will ask you to select the path to the Eclipse Installer.
+On Windows use a `Double-Click`, on Unix `Alt+Left Click` and on MacOS use `Option+Left Click`.
 - Right click the tray icon to open the context menu and configure or quit the application

 There are some settings that are saved and that can be changed: